 Artistic & Marketing Lead

-Rachelle is our Artistic and Marketing Lead.
-She brings a wealth of knowledge and talent to our team.
+As Artistic and Marketing Lead, Rachelle brings a wealth of knowledge and creative talent to the MWB team.
 She is an independent art director with 17 years in the creative field.
 She has worked as an illustrator, Art Director and Video Producer.
 Her client list includes The New York Times, The Washington Post, The Globe & Mail, Humber College, Nienkamper and many more.

-Wendy is a Resilience Coach working with people to help strengthen their ability to face their challenges and find a path to move forward.
-She facilitate and deliver workshops on personal development and leadership, mindfulness, social - emotional intelligence and positive psychology and am currently a relational counsellor in training with Relate.
+Wendy is the principal lead for MWB’s expansion In England and senior facilitator for MWB’s Certification Trainings.
+She is a Resilience Coach and is focused on working with people to help strengthen their ability to face their challenges and find a path to move forward.
+She facilitates and deliver workshops on personal development and leadership, mindfulness, social - emotional intelligence and positive psychology.

 Andrew Roach is a school psychologist and former elementary and middle school teacher.
 Prior to working at Georgia State, he coordinated family-centered positive behavior support services at Monroe Carell Jr. Children’s Hospital at Vanderbilt University.
 In 2010, Andy received the Lightner Witmer Early Career Research Award from the American Psychological Association – Division 16 (School Psychology).
 He also received the Council for Exceptional Children’s Early Career Publication Award in 2007 for a study that examined the influence of access to the general curriculum on the assessment performance of students with disabilities (Roach & Elliott, 2006).